First Principles Study of Structural and Optical Properties of B$_{12}$ Isomers: Results and Discussion

-As far as the out-of-plane component of the absorption spectrum is concerned, it is obvious from Fig. \ref{fig:chain-optics-au} and from Table IV of the supplementary material, that oscillator strengths corresponding to peaks are at least two orders of magnitude smaller than those of ``in-plane'' component.
+As far as the out-of-plane component of the absorption spectrum is concerned, it is obvious from Fig. \ref{fig:chain-optics-au} and from Table S4 of the supporting information, that oscillator strengths corresponding to peaks are at least two orders of magnitude smaller than those of ``in-plane'' component.
 This component of the absorption starts at 2.42 eV, with its most intense peak IV located at 4.85 eV.
-From Table IV it is clear that the wave functions of the excited states contributing to the peaks are dominated by singly excited configurations involving orbitals away from the Fermi level, and doubly excited configurations involving orbitals close to the Fermi level.
+From Table S4, it is clear that the wave functions of the excited states contributing to the peaks are dominated by singly excited configurations involving orbitals away from the Fermi level, and doubly excited configurations involving orbitals close to the Fermi level.
 However, detection of these resonances will be a difficult task unless it is possible to orient the isomer perpendicular to the polarization direction of the incident photons.

 Comparison of the optical absorption spectrum of the chain isomer with those of the quasi-planar and the double ring structures, clearly reveals qualitative and quantitative differences which can be utilized as the fingerprints of these structures, and thus can be used in their optical detection.